 This article is part of our Brews & Bottles Series.

-Your short answer, no. As 'Scotch' is just a fancy name for Whisky made in Scotland, there is really no difference between the two.
-Some people like to worry about which glass is for which Whisky, but most people just drink their tipple out of a rocks glass
+Your short answer: no. As 'Scotch' is just a fancy name for whisky made in Scotland, there is really no difference between the two types of glasses.
+Some people like to worry about which glass is for which whisky, but most people just drink their tipple out of a rocks glass.